MarcosLudgerio/angular-cypress/README.md

 <div id="desc"/>

 ## 📝 Desciption
-This application is a todo list project using Angular 9 and [Cypress.io](https://cypress.io) to demonstrate E2E tests.
+This application is a todo list project using Angular 9 and [Cypress.io](https://cypress.io) to demonstrate E2E tests. <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

 <div id="linc"/>